Exodus Chapter 4

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-who had sent him, and all the signs which he had commanded him.
+[with] that He had sent him, and all the signs that He had commanded him.

 4:29 And Mosesמשה